 But even if you don’t identify as LGBT, I encourage you to seek out these films that follow unique and personal stories, themes we can all relate to no matter our sexuality or gender.

 Maybe the more LGBT movies you watch, the easier it is to interact with others who are different or have a background that’s hard to assess.

 The same goes for travel.

 The more international friends and acquaintances you have and the more diversity in your life, the easier to understand and empathize with other cultures.

 Note: Some of these films aren’t 100% accurate in their depictions of LGBT people and may seem dated, but many of them have had a positive impact on LGBT culture and continue to be important.

-Adam Groffman is a former graphic designer who left a publishing job in Boston to settling in Berlin, Germany.
+Adam Groffman is a former graphic designer who left a publishing job travel the world.
 He’s a gay travel expert, writer, and blogger and publishes a series of LGBT-friendly Hipster City Guides from around the world on his gay travel blog, Travels of Adam.
 When he’s not out exploring the coolest bars and clubs, he’s usually enjoying the local arts and culture scene.
-Find more of his travel tips (and embarrassing stories) on Twitter @travelsofadam.
+Find more of his travel tips (and embarrassing stories) on Twitter.